-(Editor’s Note: This is the first article in a series of three.)
+(Editor’s Note: This is the first article in a series.)

 During the COVID-19 pandemic, some countries began to request visas from American citizens.
 Visas had to be obtained at the embassies of foreign countries in Washington, D.C. and other cities.

 For example, Kazakhstan (a republic of the former Soviet Union) had a visa-free policy for tourists and private visitors in the past which allowed Americans to stay in the country up to four weeks without a visa.
 It was changed about a year ago.
 The Kazakhstanian government had canceled tourist visas and required private visitors to obtain a visa in order to get better control of the coronavirus spreading in the country.
 In addition, on and off quarantine measures have taken place inside the country since March 2020.

 Recently, the Kazakhstanian government reinstalled the visa-free policy for American citizens.

 In 2021, as many Americans became vaccinated, they received permission to travel to the countries of the European Union without a visa or a COVID-19 test, with proof of the vaccination.